KernelTuner/kernel_launcher/README.md

 ## Example

-There are many ways of using Kernel Launcher.
+There are several ways of using Kernel Launcher.
 See the documentation for [examples](https://kerneltuner.github.io/kernel_launcher/example.html) or check out the [examples/](https://github.com/KernelTuner/kernel_launcher/tree/master/examples) directory.

 ### Pragma-based API
-Below shows an example of using the pragma-based API, which allows existing CUDA kernels to be annotated with Kernel-Launcher-specific directives.
+Below is an example of using the pragma-based API, which allows existing CUDA kernels to be annotated with Kernel-Launcher-specific directives.

 **kernel.cu**
 ```cpp